 If you don’t have the option to log a period and your bleeding options are Withdrawal bleeding and Spotting, it means that you’ve indicated in the app* that you’ve recently quit hormonal birth control – this article is for you!

-What is withdrawal bleeding, and why is it not the same as a period?
+What is withdrawal bleeding, and why is it different from a period?

-The bleeding you may experience on different types of hormonal birth control is not a menstrual bleed (period) – this bleeding is called withdrawal bleeding.
-Although this may seem like a period, it is important to remember that withdrawal bleeding is not the same as a period.
-Here’s why:
+Even though you may experience bleeding while on different types of hormonal birth control, it’s not a menstrual bleed (period) – it’s another type of bleeding called withdrawal bleeding.
+Withdrawal bleeding may look and feel like a period, but it is important to know that they are not the same thing.

-A period is triggered by certain hormones that cause the lining of the uterus to shed if the implantation of a fertilized egg cell hasn’t happened at the end of the menstrual cycle.
-Because hormonal birth control usually stops ovulation, you technically don’t experience a menstrual cycle and the bleeding that you get is not considered a period.
-It is a type of spotting called withdrawal bleeding.
+Because hormonal birth control usually stops ovulation, you technically don’t have a menstrual cycle while on hormones, and the bleeding that you get is not a period.
+Instead, it’s a type of spotting called withdrawal bleeding.

-It is important to note that the first bleed that you experience after quitting hormonal birth control is also a withdrawal bleed because that bleeding was not triggered by ovulation.
+The first bleed that you get after quitting hormonal birth control is also a withdrawal bleed since that bleed is not triggered by ovulation.

-If you have been on hormonal birth control for years and thought you had periods, you are not alone.
-Not to worry – we are here to bridge that knowledge gap!
-To learn more about withdrawal bleeding, you can check out our blog post, What is Withdrawal Bleeding?
+If you have been on hormonal birth control for years and thought you had periods, you’re not alone.
+Not to worry – we’re here to bridge the knowledge gap!
+To learn more about withdrawal bleeding, you can check out our article, What is Withdrawal Bleeding?

-Once you have completed your withdrawal bleed, you will be able to select ‘Period’ for your next bleed (you will not be able to select withdrawal bleeding anymore, the option will be removed).
+Once you have logged your withdrawal bleed, you will be able to select Period for your next bleed – the Withdrawal bleeding option will be replaced with Period when seven days have passed since your withdrawal bleeding ended.

-*If you recently signed up and need to re-answer your setup questions, you can do so by opening your app > tap the menu in the top left corner of the screen > Settings > Answer setup questions again.
+*If you recently signed up and need to re-answer your setup questions, you can do so by going to the top menu in the app > My profile > Answer setup questions again.